 Effects Tools¶

-Blur FX¶
+Blur Effects¶

 Zoom Blur: blurs the image along radial lines starting from a specified center point.
-This simulates the blur of a zooming camera, thereby giving the photograph a dynamic expression as often seen in sport photography.
+This simulates the blur of a zooming camera, thereby giving the photograph a dynamic expression as often seen in sports photography.

 Radial Blur: blurs the image by rotating the pixels around the specified center point.
 This simulates the blur of a rotating camera.